“Working side by side” again

 - The boundaries between work and private life are becoming increasingly blurred: However, if companies want more control over their employees, it makes sense to use another tool that has already worked successfully at Google: the fun factor.
 Google is known for the fact that it offers its employees massages, sports rooms and all kinds of other gadgets.
 I remember the marble runs hanging over the desks at the Google headquarters in Hamburg, which we visited as a group of journalists a few years ago.
 And we concluded with concern: "Those who work in this way have no private life."
 Because true to the motto “We are so cool and we all love each other and we all have fun”, people are then made to work longer and more voluntarily (no one is forced!).
 And for some, the workplace becomes a substitute for private life.
 However, this much-vaunted mix of professional and private life is the wrong path of a perfidious corporate logic: the former is about making money, about efficiency and results, no matter how fun you try to make your work.
 On the other hand, other things should play a role in private life.

 Home office yes or no?
 It depends on the corporate culture

 How the topic of home office and virtual work is ultimately assessed depends on the point of view: For a company of this size, a certain amount of structure is necessary to keep an overview.
 So it doesn't have to be the worst for companies.

-However, this decision certainly has a negative impact on the quality of work, self-determination and the flexibility of the employees, and they have every reason to be angry.
-It can also lead to a well-qualified workforce.
-It remains to be seen whether other companies will follow this example and reduce the achievements of flexible forms of work.
+However, this decision certainly has a negative effect on the quality of work, self-determination and flexibility of the employees, and they have every reason to be angry.
+This can also lead to a well-qualified workforce.
+It remains to be seen whether other companies will follow this example and reduce the achievements of flexible working methods.